stbraun/xutilities/CONTRIBUTING.rst

    tests, including testing other Python versions with nox::

     $ flake8 xutilities tests
-    $ python setup.py test or py.test
+    $ make test or pytest
     $ nox

-   To get flake8 and nox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::